mjhea0/mjhea0.github.com/about.md

 permalink: /about
 ---

+I'm a full-stack web application developer and software architect that specializes in taking products from inception to delivery across the entire stack.
+I was an early adopter of Docker and the microservices design pattern.
+I like working on infrastructure and developer tools since it helps make other engineers more productive.

+On a personal note, I'm passionate about educating and developing engineers.
+I co-founded [Real Python](http://www.realpython.com) (which was a successful exit) and led three cohorts teaching full-stack JavaScript at [Galvanize](https://www.galvanize.com/).
+I also founded [TestDriven Labs](http://testdriven.io/), a platform for mid-level engineers to learn Test-Driven Development (TDD), microservices, and AWS infrastructure.

-I’ve worked in various industries, companies large and small, wearing multiple hats.
-My languages/weapons of choice are Python and JavaScript.
-Besides development, I enjoy building financial models, tech writing, content marketing, and teaching.
+Besides development, I enjoy running, building financial models, tech writing, content marketing, teaching, and reading well-crafted project READMEs.

 <p style="display:none">
 Hey I'm Michael - a ginger since I was born and a Radiohead fan since I developed taste.
 I can't dance - though there's a video of me on YouTube giving it a try.
 Seinfeld is the best thing ever, made better when paired with a Colorado IPA.
 Ask me about the NBA sometime - I absorb what I can before I fall asleep.
 There's a tattoo under my t-shirt - surprise!